gde-paul/angular-grails/README.md

 FlashService.warning("Something bad is about to happen");
 FlashService.error("Uh oh, something bad did happen");
 FlashService.info("Something good or bad might happen");
-FlashService.clear(); // Clear messages
+FlashService.clear(); // Clear message
 ```

 ### Directives

 #### crudButton
-This directive allows you to add buttons that make use of the **crudService.**
+This directive allows you to add buttons that make use of the **CrudService.**

 The click actions of these buttons are automatically set to make the appropriate crudService method call.
 For example, clicking the delete button will call the CrudService.delete method.